 It very literally IS just one acre.
 What can you breed/grow/do with just one acre?
 That is the question that started us on our journey into "micro-farming."
-So far, with our one acre, we are raising 3 kids, 5 cats (give or take...), some raised bed gardens of different sizes, a compost heap and, most importantly, rabbits.
-We currently raise Californian, NZW, and Rex Rabbits.
+So far, with our one acre, we are raising 3 kids, 5 cats (give or take...), some raised bed gardens of different sizes and, most importantly, rabbits.
+We currently raise purebred Californian, NZW, and Rex Rabbits.

-We started with three Californian does and one buck that came from AARabbits in Willis, Texas.
+We started with three Californian does and one buck from AARabbits in Willis, Texas.
 I cannot say enough good things about Aaron Webster and his breeding stock.
-For a young man, he does a tremendous job with his over 200 rabbits.
+He was a young man at the time, and he did a tremendous job with his over 200 rabbits.

-Last year we added NZW's to our herd.
-We have three does and one buck that came from Dr. Steven Lukefahr and The Rabbit Research Program at Texas A&M University, Kingsville (TAMUK).
-They are stellar producers and we have been very happy with the results we are seeing from them.
+We previously had Commercial Meat Production NZW's in our herd.
+We had three does and one buck that came from Dr. Steven Lukefahr and The Rabbit Research Program at Texas A&M University, Kingsville (TAMUK).
+They were stellar producers and we had been very happy with the results we were seeing from them.
 We sold our quartet to focus on our show lines for 4H and FFA, but breeding pairs and trios from this hardy and heat resistant stock are available seasonally from TAMUK directly.

 If you need rabbits for a specific show, or meat pens for an 4H/FFA event, let us know ahead of time so that we can be sure to breed for the dates that you need.
-We plan to have lots of available kits for meat pens and also adult breeders available for Spring and Fall season, 2013.Our gardens currently hold ...
-WEEDS!
-But, the rabbits like the weeds, so it is all good!
-Stay posted for news updates.
+We plan to have plenty of available kits for meat pens and *possibly* adult breeders available for 2015.

-Our composting venture is off to a good start with the manure created by the rabbits.
 Did you know that rabbit manure is a "cold" manure and that you can add it directly to your garden without harming your plants?
 No composting needed!
 We sell rabbit manure by the bag, or by the cubic yard.
 We are composting some of ours, simply because the soil here is so full of sand and clay.
 The compost will enrich the soil and we will also add rabbit manure when we plant.